 Summary of Submission Related Subs.
-Administration Comment 1. .7 Given that there are 572 bays available, a demand of 800 means that there is a big shortfall at the present time leading to irritation which is only going to get worse and some people will not bother to come to Leederville.
+Administration Comment Given that there are 572 bays available, a demand of 800 means that there is a big shortfall at the present time leading to irritation which is only going to get worse and some people will not bother to come to Leederville.
 EVENING TRADING A walk down Oxford Street will soon result in an acceptance of Leederville as a popular hospitality destination.
 Many hundreds at the Leederville hotel, up to two hundred at Luna Cinemas and the dozen or so of the larger restaurants at near full capacity.
 A high percentage (<80%) arrive by vehicle seeking car parking facility that is saturated and can be frustrating.
 LUNCHTIME TRADING This is dominated by hundreds of office workers from the vicinity who patronize various venues with Bunn-Me and Tsuke-Bar being standouts.
 Students are also obvious at times.
-On Fridays there is a noticeable influx of people about to lunch at the various venues.
-I think the major concern we have is related to parking.
+On Fridays there is a noticeable influx of people about to lunch at the various venues. to encourage local office workers to utilise alternative forms of transport, rather than driving and parking all day.
+1.7 I think the major concern we have is related to parking.
 It's amazing that there will be the additional 148 bays will be available for the public in the evenings however a lot of businesses in the area also trade 9am -5pm and have a lot of issues with parking being available during the day.
 Retail, hair and beauty, coffee shops and lunch spots are really struggling with this .
 I know that with the businesses within our space we massively struggle with clients being unable to find parking often circling around for 15- 30 minutes to find a bay and missing there appointments and having to cancel or reschedule.
 I have had many conversations with the surrounding businesses and they have the same complaints from patrons.
-It's a shame because I know we Subs. to encourage local office workers to utilise alternative forms of transport, rather than driving and parking all day. bring in many clients from different locations in Perth and with parking being so difficult and to be honest expensive they only come in to get there services and leave.
+It's a shame because I know we bring in many clients from different locations in Perth and with parking being so difficult and to be honest expensive they only come in to get there services and leave.
 If it were easier and less expensive they would come in for their services and meet someone for lunch or have a browse in the retail stores which would benefit the other businesses in the area.
 An additional 148 bays will definitely benefit some of the businesses in the area in the evenings, hopefully there can be some resolution to the businesses struggling with the parking situation between 9-5.
-1. I am not against development but this seems to increase traffic and parking problems.
-I think a bit of brainstorming is needed to come up with and more parking after construction is done. to make it successful development in the long run.
-1. 1. between 9-5.
-I am not against development but this seems to increase traffic and parking problems.
-I think a bit of brainstorming is needed to come up with and more parking after construction is
+1.8 I am not against development but this seems to increase traffic and parking problems.
+I think a bit of brainstorming is needed to come up with and more parking after construction is done, to make it successful development in the long run.
+1.9 The design of the Avenue multi-use building should be altered to include more parking.
+1.10 The design needs to be changed to include more overall parking.